Skip to main content

 )

-Legacy functions/function_callAuto-converted to tools/tool_choice
+Legacy functions/function_callAuriko auto-converts to tools/tool_choice

 Structured output (json_object)Model-dependent.
 See Structured output.